 Most aphrodisiacs are unfortunately exaggerated.
 The foods, drinks, or supplements that claim to create a path towards climax are based on our associations with them.
 There are foods that we love or enjoy by association of experiences, smells, and tastes that remind us of oh-so fun times.

 These associations activate our brain's reward center, which indicates pleasure.
 Our positive associations with certain foods can create a link with excitement.
 Food also makes us think “dirty” because of its shape or texture: bananas, cucumbers, peaches, and oysters for example.
 Some foods may even remind us of sensual movie scenes.

 There are many foods that can make us think about sex but there is little known evidence that aphrodisiac foods can directly boost sex drive.
 Meaning they can promote us getting in the mood, but may not directly drive physiological arousal such as erection or clitoral blood flow.
 However, an overall healthy diet and lifestyle can definitely improve your sexual wellbeing.

-Chocolate is a bedroom time best friend.
+Chocolate is a bedtime best friend.
 Thought to be an aphrodisiac for centuries, chocolate is rich in components that can help us feel good.
 Chocolate is made from the cocoa bean which is rich in the mineral magnesium.
-Magnesium has a natural mental health and muscle relaxing effect, helping to ease stress and making it a nice nutrient for pre-menstrual pain (2).
+Magnesium has a natural muscle relaxing effect, helping to ease stress and making it a nice nutrient for pre-menstrual pain (2).

 Cocoa also contains phenylethylamine which is an amino acid (protein building block).
 Commonly referred to as the “love molecule”, it helps boost feel good chemicals and is associated with an antidepressant response (3).